Vidal Brujan Preview, Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in the league with a collective 9.5 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.5 K/9, the first-best in MLB.

-- The Marlins have the 15th-ranked team ERA among all league pitching staffs (4.20).
+- The Marlins' 4.25 team ERA ranks 17th across all MLB pitching staffs.

-- Marlins pitchers combine to give up 152 total home runs at a clip of 1.2 per game (to rank 13th in the league).
+- Marlins pitchers combine to allow 155 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- The right-hander's most recent appearance was on Wednesday against the San Diego Padres, when he tossed 6 2/3 innings, surrendering four earned runs while allowing seven hits.
+- His most recent appearance was on Wednesday, Aug.
+23 against the San Diego Padres, when the lefty went six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.